That1DireWolf-4746/Lost-Sanctuary-Modpack/README.md

 - Zipline
 - Zombie Awareness
 ### TODO
+- Hybrid Aquatic: Remove equippable gear because they conflict with accessories for some reason
 - BetterEnd: Remove armoured and crystallite elytra because they still use the PLS UPDATE CICADA cape texture
 - Small Ships: Missing Ships from BetterNether and BetterEnd and Edified (Hexcasting)
 - Immersive Aircraft: Remove everything except for Biplane and Airship